-We make every effort to ensure that our customers are happy with the level of service, and the products and services they receive from us.
+GCI make every effort to ensure that our customers are happy with the level of service, and the products and services they receive from us.
 However, despite our best efforts, things can go wrong.
 We take customer complaints very seriously and aim to resolve them quickly and efficiently.

-Stage 1 - How to contact us
+Stage 1 - Complaint to Department

 Stage 4 - Alternative Dispute Resolution

 CISAS is an independent organisation which is approved by Ofcom to provide an alternative dispute resolution (ADR) service.
 Ofcom approved ADR services have been set up to sort out disagreements between communications providers and their consumer and small business customers.
 Their job is to investigate complaints fairly by listening to both sides of the story.
 They look at the facts given to them before recommending any action that may be needed to put things right.